Model-agnostic search for dijet resonances with anomalous jet substructure in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal models and simulated samples

 The first signal model has a 1+2 prong topology that consists of an excited quark resonance (\PQQst), which decays into a quark and \PWpr boson \cite{Baur:1987ga,Baur:1989kv}.
 The \PWpr boson decays into two light quarks with the same flavor composition as the SM \PW boson.
 The second signal model has a 2+2 prong topology and consists of a heavy resonance \PX decaying to two resonances, \PY and \PYpr, each of which then decays into two light quarks.
 The third signal model has a 3+3 prong topology and consists of a \PWpr boson decaying into a vector-like quark (\PBpr) and a top quark \cite{Barducci:2012kk}.
 The \PBpr then decays into a bottom quark and a \PZ boson.
 The fourth signal model has a 2+4 topology and consists of a $\PWpr_\mathrm{KK}$ boson decaying into a radion ($\mathrm{R}$) and a \PW boson \cite{Agashe:2016rle,Agashe:2017wss}.
 The radion then decays into two W bosons.
 The fifth signal model has a 5+5 topology and consists of a \PZpr boson decaying into two vector-like quarks, \PQTpr \cite{Okada:2012gy, Buchkremer:2013bha}.
 The vector-like quarks then decay into a top quark and a \PZ boson.
 The last signal model has a 6+6 topology and consists of a heavy spin-2 Randall--Sundrum graviton ($\mathrm{G}_\mathrm{KK}$) which decays into to two lighter Higgs-like scalars (\PH)~\cite{Carvalho:2014lsg}.
 The lighter Higgs-like scalar then decays into a top quark-antiquark pair.
 In the rest of this paper, these signal models are denoted \Qstar, \XtoYY, \Wp, \Wkk, \Zp, and \GtoHH, respectively.

 The \Wp process has been previously searched for by the CMS Collaboration \cite{CMS_Wp_Bp}.
 However, the previous search did not consider the parameter space probed in this analysis, where the \PBpr is sufficiently light compared to the \PWpr so that its decay products are merged into a single jet, and therefore did not have sensitivity for the mass points chosen here for our benchmarks.
 Diboson resonance searches performed by the ATLAS \cite{dibosonatlas} and CMS \cite{dibosoncms, dibosoncmslatest} Collaborations have sensitivity to the 2+2 prong mode, \XtoYY, for the case where $M_{\PY} = M_{\PYpr} = 80\GeV$, but do not have sensitivity for other \PY and \PYpr mass combinations.
 The \Wkk process was previously searched for by the CMS Collaboration \cite{CMS_triboson, CMS_triboson_hadronic} in the same boosted regime as this analysis.
 Therefore, the inclusion of this signal in our benchmarks allows a comparison of the sensitivity of anomaly detection methods to a previous optimized dedicated search.
+We note that the specific 3+3 (\Wp) and 5+5 (\Zp) models chosen are excluded by searches for the direct production of the vector-like quarks \PBpr and \PQTpr.
+These searches have set lower limits on the \PBpr and \PQTpr masses above a \TeV \cite{CMS:VLQ, ATLAS:VLQ}.
+However, the inclusion of such models is still useful, as a demonstration of the sensitivity of the methods to the 3+3 and 5+5 prong topologies, which encompass many other potential signal models.